-We conducted the first clinical evaluation of Keyzilen[®] in a Phase 1/2 double blind, randomized, placebo-controlled trial that included dose escalation from 0.03 to 0.81 mg/mL.
-The trial enrolled 24 patients suffering for up to three months from severe or disabling permanent inner ear tinnitus caused by AAT or sudden deafness and after unsuccessful steroid treatment.
-The primary objective of the trial was to evaluate the safety of intratympanically delivered Keyzilen[®].
-This first clinical trial showed that single doses of intratympanically administered Keyzilen[®] were well tolerated up to the highest tested dose of 0.81 mg/mL.
+We conducted the first clinical evaluation of Keyzilen\ in a Phase 1/2 double blind, randomized, placebo-controlled trial that included dose escalation from 0.03 to 0.81 mg/mL.
+The trial enrolled 24 patients suffering for up to three months from severe or disabling permanent inner ear tinnitus caused by acute acoustic trauma (AAT) or sudden deafness (also called idiopathic sudden sensorineural hearing loss or ISSNHL) and after unsuccessful steroid treatment.
+The primary objective of the trial was to evaluate the safety of intratympanically delivered Keyzilen®.
+This first clinical trial showed that single doses of intratympanically administered Keyzilen® were well tolerated up to the highest tested dose of 0.81 mg/mL.
 Only small traces of Esketamine and its primary metabolite were detected in blood samples within the first hours following treatment administration.